Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Results

-Table~\ref{tab:diagnoser_result_under_static} and Figure~\ref{fig:static_results}c summarize the performance of all models under the oracle single-turn evaluation setting.
-Models are grouped into three categories: Basic LLMs, Agentic Systems, and Our DiagAgent Variants.
+Figure~\ref{fig:static_results}c summarize the performance of all models under single-turn evaluation on the MIMIC-IV test set.
+Models are grouped into three categories: basic LLMs, agentic systems, and our DiagAgent variants.

-Our \textbf{DiagAgent} models deliver substantial gains across both tasks.
-DiagAgent‑7B attains a Hit Ratio of 71.12\% and diagnosis accuracy of 85.03\%.
-DiagAgent‑8B reaches 54.61\% and 81.10\%, while the largest model, DiagAgent‑14B, achieves 67.54\% and 86.73\%, respectively.
-Compared with the strongest single LLM baseline, MedGemma (27.07\% / 68.90\%), DiagAgent‑14B improves examination recommendation by over 40 percentage points and diagnosis accuracy by nearly 18 points.
-Against large general‑purpose models such as DeepSeek‑v3, the gains are even more pronounced— exceeding 48 points in Hit Ratio and 17 points in accuracy.
-These results show that post‑training within DiagGym consistently and substantially boosts both recommendation and diagnostic performance, surpassing state‑of‑the‑art general‑purpose and medical‑specialized LLMs.